 Abolitionist Law Center, our clients, and our supporters have made important strides in overturning laws aimed at censoring and silencing prisoners’ voices, in challenging decades-long solitary confinement, and in pushing for life-saving treatment for hepatitis C+ prisoners.
-Over the last few years, lawsuits filed by Abolitionist Law Center have:
+Over the last few years, the Abolitionist Law Center has:

-Won the first court order in the country forcing prison officials to provide new hepatitis C medications in the case of Mumia Abu-Jamal, and helped other clients get access to treatment
+- Won the first court order in the country forcing prison officials to provide new hepatitis C medications in the case of Mumia Abu-Jamal, and helped other clients get access to treatment

 SUPPORTING THE MOVEMENT

 The Abolitionist Law Center is a prison litigation firm committed to ending mass incarceration through movement work.
 Our staff is compromised not only of lawyers but of activists and those who are formerly incarcerated.
 As a movement lawyering organization, our primary method for winning the abolition of mass incarceration is to amplify the voices of activists inside and outside the prison walls.
-We understand that social change is a political process and the most effective way to achieve deep and sustained improvements is through the organization and mobilization of communities.
-With this in mind, we have successfully fought to protect the rights of prisoners to engage in political speech and self-education, and we have successfully helped to push back on the overuse of solitary confinement (which is often used as retaliation for advocacy from within the prisons).
-We have also expanded our work to defend movement activists who are not incarcerated to ensure the work continues.
+We understand that social change is a political process, and the most effective way to achieve deep and sustained improvements is through the organization and mobilization of communities.
+With this in mind, we have successfully fought to protect the rights of prisoners to engage in political speech and self-education.
+We have successfully helped to push back on the overuse of solitary confinement (which is often used as retaliation for advocacy from within the prisons).
+We have expanded our work to defend movement activists who are not incarcerated to ensure the work continues.
 We have volunteered as legal observers to support the right to protest, and we have helped educate our communities about paths to ending mass incarceration.

-With your support, we increased our efforts to ban Death By Incarceration (DBI), also known as life without parole, abolish long-term solitary confinement, and force prison administrators to provide curative treatment for prisoners with hepatitis C. We hired three new staff members focused on these issues: Jamelia Morgan, Lauren Johnson and Quinn Cozzens (pictured above and right).
-We co-founded the western Pennsylvania chapter of the Coalition to Abolish Death By Incarceration (CADBI West), and we increased collaboration with our friends at the Amistad Law Project.
+With your support, we increased our efforts to abolish Death By Incarceration (DBI), also known as life without parole, to end long-term solitary confinement, and to force prison administrators to provide curative treatment for prisoners with hepatitis C. We hired new staff members focused on these issues, co-founded the western Pennsylvania chapter of the Coalition to Abolish Death By Incarceration (CADBI West), and we increased collaboration with our friends at the Amistad Law Project.

 ENDING SOLITARY CONFINEMENT

-The Abolitionist Law Center’s work to abolish solitary confinement resulted in some important victories over the last year.
-At the beginning of this year Arthur Cetewayo Johnson walked out of his solitary confinement cell and into the general prison population following 36 years in solitary, after we won a preliminary injunction on his behalf (Johnson v.
+The Abolitionist Law Center’s work to abolish solitary confinement resulted in some important victories over the last two year.
+Arthur Cetewayo Johnson walked out of his solitary confinement cell and into the general prison population following 37 years in solitary, after we won a preliminary injunction on his behalf (Johnson v.
 Wetzel).
 One of our lawsuits (Seitz v.
 Allegheny County) successfully stopped the Allegheny County Jail from putting pregnant women in solitary confinement.
 And we obtained the first circuit court holding in the country recognizing that solitary confinement of persons with serious mental illness states a claim under the Eighth Amendment (Palakovic v.
 Wetzel).